Website Communication Issues: Common Problems and How To Solve Them

-The primary message that 3000k wants to communicate to visitors is that they can help you to grow a stronger presence online.
-The image they’ve chosen is obviously intended to accompany the text in communicating that message.
+The primary message that Grow wants to communicate to visitors is that they can help you to grow a stronger presence online.
+The branding they’ve chosen is obviously intended to accompany the text and the design quality.

 Questions for evaluating your website’s communication using images: